Endi0n/Escapade-Protocol/README.md

 - Data serialization / deserialization is done using protobuf.
 - You will need to compile the protocol to the language of your choice.

-- Atart your connection with a JoinWorld message
+- Start your connection with a JoinWorld message
 - All messages you'll receive and send thereafter will be of type WorldEvent
 - You don't have to set the issuer_local_player_id  when sending a message
 - Send a WorldEvent message with event_type  WorldEventType.Sync if you want to make the bot visible in the game